Saturday, October 26, 2024

 Temperature anomalies were high in September 2024, while there have been ENSO-neutral conditions since May 2024 through September 2024.
 Parts of Antarctic sea ice were hit by very high anomalies, of over 10°C, while very little sunlight is yet reaching Antarctic sea ice in September.

-The image below, based on ERA5 data from early 2023 through October 8, 2024, indicates that temperature anomalies have been rising since the start of El Niño, a rise that has continued during ENSO-neutral conditions into La Niña.
+The image below, based on ERA5 data from early 2023 through October 25, 2024, indicates that, overall, temperature anomalies have been rising strongly since the start of El Niño, a rise that has continued during ENSO-neutral conditions into La Niña.

 Note that the above anomalies are calculated from 1991-2020, which isn't pre-industrial.
-When using a pre-industrial base, temperature anomalies would be a lot higher.
+When using a pre-industrial base, temperature anomalies will be a lot higher.

 Mechanisms accelerating the temperature rise

-As illustrated by the above image, there are at least seven mechanisms that are accelerating the surface temperatures rise, and accelerating sea ice decline, as follows:
+As illustrated by the image below, there are at least seven mechanisms that are accelerating the surface temperatures rise, and therefore are accelerating sea ice decline.

 Sea ice constitutes a buffer that consumes ocean heat; the temperature of the water will not rise as long as there is ice, but once all ice has melted, further heat will raise the temperature of the water.
 The amount of energy absorbed by melting ice is as much as it takes to heat an equivalent mass of water from zero to 80°C.